pbadler/forecasting-dynamics-course/syllabus.md

 1)  The free online text book [Forecasting: Principles and Practice](https://www.otexts.org/fpp) will be used for some class activities, but is not required

 2)  Almost all reading materials will be made available through the [course website](https://pbadler.github.io/forecasting-dynamics-course/).
-I will occassionally post a less public document (e.g. draft manuscripts) on the course [Canvas page](https://usu.instructure.com/).
+I will occasionally post a less public document (e.g. draft manuscripts) on the course [Canvas page](https://usu.instructure.com/).

 3)  Laptops: On class activity days, laptops will be required for class.